 2. Choose the right panellists

-The ideal number of panellists is between 3 to 5.
+The ideal number of panelists is between 3 to 5.
 Too few, and the discussion may as well just be an interview.
-Too many, and to dialogue could become too cumbersome to manage.
+Too many, and the dialogue could become too cumbersome to manage.

-Successful panels discussions seem free-form and effortless, but there’s actually a lot of prep work that goes into them.
+Successful panel discussions seem free-form and effortless, but there’s actually a lot of prep work that goes into them.

-In addition to giving panellists the discussion questions beforehand, another key thing you can do as an event planner is to inform them on the audience.
-Beyond the basic like ages and jobs, panellists would benefit from audience information like:
+In addition to giving panelists the discussion questions beforehand, you can also inform them of the audience as an event planner.
+Beyond the basic like ages and jobs, panelists would benefit from audience information like: